 - Scrambled Eggs.
 Whisk eggs with a little milk and fry them up in a skillet.
 For an extra delicious scrambled egg dish, try our French-style Scrambled Eggs.

 - Yogurt with Fruit or Granola.
-Use Greek yogurt for extra protein with any kind of fresh berry, sliced bananas, or peaches.
+Use Greek yogurt for extra protein with your favorite berries (raspberry, strawberry, blueberry, blackberry) sliced bananas, or peaches.
 For a little crunch, add some granola or nuts.

 - Toad in the Whole.
 This is a fun way to cook and to eat toast with an egg.
 Cut a small circle in the center of piece of bread, butter both sides, then place it in a small skillet.
 Crack an egg into the hole.
 The bread is toasted and the egg is cooked all at once.